 The German Shepherd

-No prizes will be awarded for guessing where the German Shepherd comes from.
-But, just in case, the answer is Germany!
-Known as the Alsatian in Britain and Ireland, these proud and powerful dogs were first used to herd sheep and other cattle.
+Known as the Alsatian in Britain and Ireland, these proud and powerful dogs were first used to herd sheep and other cattle in Germany.
 Today's German Shepherds are a dog of choice for police forces all around the world.
 They're also used by the military and search and rescue teams.
 Dog owners love them too.
 The German Shepherd is the second-most registered breed by the American Kennel Club, and seventh-most registered breed by The Kennel Club in the UK.
 Loyal, brave, and easy to train, they make wonderful companions for active families.

 The Labrador was first bred in Canada, where hunters and fisherman used them to retrieve fish and other game.
 Today’s Labradors are more often used as guide and service dogs.
 Again, the Labrador is one of the most popular breeds in the UK and the USA.
 These even-tempered and intelligent dogs are known to love three things: food, water, and people.
 Give them room to run (and swim), and plenty of love, and these dogs will make fantastic family companions.